jmicko/alpine-setup/README.md

 ## Before You Begin

 You will need to edit some of the content inside the `setup.sh` file.
-Most importantly, changing the default user that gets created during the installation process.
+Most importantly, changing the default user and name that gets created during the installation process.
 Feel free to also look through the include dotfiles and tweak as you see fit.

 ## Base Installation
 * download iso from internet